-In 2013, Walmart’s Veterans Welcome Home Commitment initiative—which provides jobs to any honorably discharged U.S. veteran—created an ad campaign asking people to turn on a green porch light as a way to recognize and show appreciation for veterans in their community.
+In 2013, Walmart’s Veterans Welcome Home Commitment initiative, which provides jobs to any honorably discharged U.S. veteran, created an ad campaign asking people to turn on a green porch light as a way to recognize and show appreciation for veterans in their community.
 They encouraged people to share their support on social media by taking a photo of their green light and sharing it with the hashtag #GreenlightAVet.
-(Walmart will not confirm whether the initiative is ongoing; as of October 2022 the Greenlight a Vet website was no longer live.)
+(A Bob Vila editor has reached out to Walmart for comment; Walmart will not confirm whether the initiative is ongoing.)

 Why green lights on houses, rather than another color?

-Now that you understand the origin of these veterans initiatives, you may still be wondering why the color green was chosen.
+Now that you understand the origin of these veterans initiatives, you may still be wondering why the color green, and not another hue, was chosen.
 Green is a color that is often associated with the military because of the green uniforms traditionally worn by troops, but there’s a more symbolic meaning as well.
 According to the Greenlight a Vet campaign, “Green is the color of hope, renewal and well-being.”
 They add that “‘Greenlight’ is also a term commonly used to activate forward movement.”

 When should you shine a green porch light on your home?